 Steel and iron components make up around 65% of the average vehicle.
 Once all fluids have been drained and reusable parts removed from an automobile, scrap processors shred it and sell the valuable ferrous material to steel mills.
-The average recycling rate for steel and iron in cars is close to 100%.
+The average recycling rate for steel and iron in cars is about 90%.

 Steel cans are the most recycled food and beverage container in the world.
 In South Africa and Japan recycling rates for steel packaging are close to 90%, and in Belgium the rate is 93%.

 Steel-to-steel recycling means that a steel can is just as likely to become part of a bridge, a car, or a ship, in its next life.
 Steel is 100% recyclable.
 It can be recycled any number of times without loss of quality.
 It is one of the only materials that does not lose its properties when recycled.